loannhoa/Freenome-Toastmasters/README.md

-## Welcome to GitHub Pages
+## Toastmasters

-You can use the [editor on GitHub](https://github.com/loannhoa/toastmasters/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+Our mission is to provide an opportunity for any Freenomer to improve their leadership, communication, and presentation skills by offering membership in a corporate [Toastmasters](https://www.toastmasters.org/) Club.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.